Burglar returns pizzeria attendant’s cell phone after appeal: ‘I’m paying, please’ | Bahia

 A robbery at a pizzeria in the city of Camaçari, Metropolitan Region of Salvador, ended in an unusual way on Tuesday night (2).
-It’s just that the robber decided to return the attendant’s cell phone after she asked please and said that the device was still not paid off. (see video above).
+The robber decided to return the attendant’s cell phone after she asked “please” and said that the device was not yet paid off.
+(See video above).

 - Share on WhatsApp